One of the most common types of social media posts I see brokerages do is the post that wishes a real estate agent “Happy Birthday!”

 Take this opportunity to share something that the agent does in their personal time, or something that makes them unique.
 Many agents have an “agent persona”—basically, who we see on their bio page or their website’s “About” page.
 Who knew that agent with a suit and tie on in their headshot is actually a drag queen on the weekends?!
 Or what about the agent who plays drums in a band, has traveled to all seven continents, or is an avid Star Wars fan with a whole room in their home devoted to their obsession?

 All of this is interesting stuff and opportunity to connect with people on a more personal level.
-You’re creating a gateway for people to learn more about the agent.
-So be sure to offer people a way to learn more about the agent—along with sharing a photo that shows off the agent enjoying their hobby and some info about it, be sure to tag their social accounts, link their website, and of course, wish them a happy birthday.
+These types of posts should create a gateway for people to learn more about the agent.
+So, along with sharing a photo that shows off the agent enjoying their hobby and some info about it, be sure to tag their social accounts, link their website, and of course, wish them a happy birthday if you’d like.

 Have a different theme each year.

 At the beginning of each year, decide what your “theme” will be.
-Maybe it’s a neighborhood spotlight, maybe it’s the fun facts theme.
+Maybe it’s asking agents about their favorite neighborhoods, maybe it’s the fun facts theme.
 Pass out surveys to all of your agents all at once and set a deadline for them to turn in their answers.
 You can prepare the content for the entire year at once to make it easy!
 Or, if you have a huge brokerage, it might be easier to do one month at a time for the agents with birthdays the following month.
 Batch it, baby!

-One last tip: Make sure the birthday agent checks in on the post a few times to respond to any comments, and they should also share this to their own social media profiles.
+One last tip: Make sure the featured agent checks in on the post a few times to respond to any comments, and they should also share this to their own social media profiles.

 I hope this post helps get your creative juices flowing.
 Tag Home Scribe Creative on your birthday posts so I can see what you come up with!